danilnagy/dmc/_posts/2015-10-21-supervised-learning-for-interpolation.md

 targetData = []
 ```

 Remember that the feature data stores all the information that describes our data, except for the value that we want to model.
-In our case, the feature data will consist of the latitude and longitude of the point.
+In our case, the feature data will consist of the latitude and longitude of each data point.
 The target data then stores the value we want to model, which we know for a limited set of training data, but might not know for other data points.
 In our case, the value we want to model is the price of the data point.
-During training, the model will 'learn' how to relate the target value to the data in the feature set.
-This will allow us to 'predict' the target value of price for data points that we don't have a price for, such as the coordinates of the analysis overlay.
+During training, the model will 'learn' how to relate the target value to the values in the feature data.
+This will allow us to 'predict' the target value of price for data points that we don't have a price for, such as the coordinates of the analysis overlay grid.

 Next, let's iterate over all of the records returned from the database, and add the appropriate data to our feature and target data sets: